Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 It is also a trap.

-The original PDF that inspired this series, a joint publication by SAP and the Public Sector Network, explicitly warns about the critical risk of AI vendor lock-in [4].
+The publication that inspired this series, a joint paper by SAP and the Public Sector Network, explicitly warns about the critical risk of AI vendor lock-in [4].
 This is the digital equivalent of quicksand.
 Once you are in, every attempt to escape only pulls you deeper.
 Your data is ingested into proprietary formats, your workflows become dependent on their specific tools, and your ability to innovate is shackled to their product roadmap and pricing structure.

 “When choosing products and services, public sector organizations should also be aware of the risk of vendor lock-in, especially in a rapidly evolving market in which LLMs are being commoditized.
 We’re already seeing some finely-tuned models outperform more sophisticated, general-purpose models in particular domains and tasks.”